 At Hewlett Packard Steve worked as an engineer developing a number of electronic instrument and system designs, including a large spectrum monitoring system.
 Steve was a principal designer of HP's MSIB bus which allows instruments to communicate with each other.
 And Steve continued to compute "pi."
 In fact it was at HP that he achieved one million decimal places for "pi" Steve finally decided that was enough!

-Steve has developed the formulas which are the basis for the mathematical design and analysis done by CAFE.
+Steve developed the formulas which were the basis for the mathematical design and analysis done by CAFE.
 In 1993 he developed the formula used to score the CAFE Triaviathon.
-He continues to develop all the software and hardware CAFE uses for research and analysis.
+He developed all the software and hardware CAFE has used for research and analysis.

 Back to top